intel-retail/automated-self-checkout/docs_src/faq.md

-# FAQ
+# Frequently Asked Questions

 ## What are the platform requirements?

-11th gen Intel processors or newer are supported but may not be optimal.
-For optimal setups see the [platform guide](./platforms.md)
+For optimal hardware, refer to the [platform guide](./platforms.md).

-## What are the Software Pre-Requisites?
+## What are the software prerequisites?

-At a minimum you will need Docker version 23 or later.
-Please see [hardware setup](./hardwaresetup.md) for more details.
+At a minimum, you will need Docker* 23.0 or later.
+For more details, refer to the [hardware setup](./hardwaresetup.md).

 ## How do I download the models?

-Downloading the required models will automatically happen when running the benchmark.sh.
-More details about download models can be found on the [pipeline setup page](./pipelinesetup.md#step-4-build-the-reference-design-docker-images).
+The models are downloaded automatically when the benchmark script `benchmark.sh` is run.
+For more details on downloading models, refer to [Set up Pipeline](./pipelinesetup.md#step-4-build-the-reference-design-docker-images).

 ## How do I simulate RTSP cameras?

-The camera simulator script is the best way to run simulated RTSP camera streams.
-Details about the script can be found on the [pipeline run](./pipelinerun.md#run-camera-simulator) page.
+You can use the camera simulator script `camera-simulator.sh` to run simulated RTSP camera streams.
+For more details on the script, refer to [Run Pipeline](./pipelinerun.md#run-camera-simulator) page.

 ## How do I download video files for benchmarking?

-You can download your own media file or use the provided download_sample_videos.sh to download an existing media file.
-Details about running the script can be found on the [pipeline benchmarking](./pipelinebenchmarking.md#file) page.
+You can download your own media file or use the the provided `download_sample_videos.sh` script to download an existing media file.
+For more details, refer to [Benchmark Pipeline](./pipelinebenchmarking.md#file).

 ## How do I run different types of pipelines?

-Details about different benchmark pipelines can be found on the [pipeline benchmarking](./pipelinebenchmarking.md#additional-benchmark-examples) page
+For details on running different types of pipelines, refer to [Benchmark Pipeline](./pipelinebenchmarking.md#additional-benchmark-examples).